The-going/evlproject/content/core/benchmarks/_index.md

 /*
  * Caution: the following output was produced by running the test only
  * a few seconds on an idle PREEMPT_RT-enabled system: the results displayed do
- * not reflect the worst case latency (which is higher) on this platform.
+ * not reflect the worst case latency (which is higher) on this platform when
+ * the test runs long enough under proper stress load.
  */
-# latmus -z zephyr -I gpiochip0,23 -O gpiochip0,24 -P 99
+# latmus -z zephyr -I gpiochip0,23 -O gpiochip0,24
-warming up on CPU1...
 connecting to latmon at 192.168.3.60:2306...
-CAUTION: measuring in-band response time (no EVL there) RTT|  00:00:02  (inband-gpio, 1000 us period, priority 99, CPU1) RTH|----lat min|----lat avg|----lat max|-overrun|---msw|---lat best|--lat worst
+CAUTION: measuring in-band response time (no EVL there) RTT|  00:00:02  (inband-gpio, 1000 us period, priority 98, CPU1) RTH|----lat min|----lat avg|----lat max|-overrun|---msw|---lat best|--lat worst
 RTD|     38.075|     52.401|     93.733|       0|     0|     38.075|     93.733
 RTD|     39.700|     53.289|     91.608|       0|     0|     38.075|     93.733